43 Commando Fleet Protection Group: Tasks and organisation

 Members of 43 Commando Fleet Protection Group Royal Marines train using L119A1 carbines fitted with a CQB upper receiver.

-Royal Marines from 43 Commando Fleet Protection Group conducting an ‘Underway Boarding Exercise’ in conjunction with a local ferry, 2015.
+Royal Marines from 43 Commando Fleet Protection Group conducting an ‘Underway Boarding Exercise’ in conjunction with a CalMac ferry, 2015.

 Royal Navy Reserve augmentation

 Naval ratings of the Royal Naval Reserve (RNR) have been attached to 43 Commando Fleet Protection Group Royal Marines, to support the force protection tasks outside of the United Kingdom.
 Force protection duties are currently carried out by the standing tasks commando unit, a duty which rotates annually between Commando units.